-The following post is the fifth of a series about American values sparked by my renunciation of US citizenship in November 2015.
+The following post is one of a series about American values related to my renunciation of US citizenship in November 2015.

 In my journey through the wilds of US law as it applies to overseas Americans, I’ve joined a few Facebook groups where people in this situation share information about tax law, FATCA, and individual countries’ IGA (Intergovernmental Agreement) rules, as well as news about renunciations and related lawsuits.

 A fellow overseas American I know from one of these groups pointed out an irony about renunciation that I think is worth sharing with a larger audience.

 When Americans renounce their citizenship, as I did, we are required to sign a form called “Statement of Understanding Concerning the Consequences and Ramifications of Relinquishment or Renunciation of U.S. Citizenship” (Form DS-4081) that includes the following: